-John Williams AO OBE, (b.
-1941), guitar virtuoso, had his first guitar lessons from his father, and from the age of eleven attended summer schools with the Spanish maestro Andrés Segovia in Italy.
-He studied piano at London's Royal College of Music from 1956 to 1959, and on graduating was invited to create a guitar department for the College.
-He gave his first professional guitar performance and recorded his first two albums in 1958 and has been performing and recording worldwide ever since.
+Born in Melbourne, Williams began guitar lessons with his father Len Williams, and from the age of 11 attended summer schools with the Spanish maestro Andrés Segovia in Italy.
+Educated at London's Royal College of Music, in 1958 he gave his first professional guitar performance and recorded two albums.
+He has been performing and recording worldwide ever since.
 Renowned for his interpretation of the classical guitar repertoire, Williams is also a composer and has explored other musical genres including pop, jazz, world music, folk and rock.
-With Julian Bream, he won a Grammy award in 1973 for Best Chamber Music Performance; and in 1983 he won the BRIT award for Best Classical Recording.
-Williams has featured on numerous recordings, collaborated with artists such as Andre Previn, Cleo Laine and Itzhak Perlman, and played on the scores for films including The Deer Hunter and A Fish Called Wanda.
-Williams' memoir Strings Attached was published in 2012.
+Williams has featured on numerous recordings, including the film scores for The Deer Hunter and A Fish Called Wanda.

 Purchased 2022